CorsoSystems/corsosystems.github.io/_drafts/2014-04-03-historian-roundup.md

 <h5>Wonderware - Historian</h5>
 <h5>Configuration, Communication, and Collection </h5>
-Wonderware's historical data system is known simply as Historian.
+Wonderware's historical data system, part of their System Platform architecture, is known simply as Historian.
 Historian is a proprietary system using flat files to store process data.

 Historian allows you to collect and store data from any device using Wonderware's DAServer communication protocols.